fribbels/Fribbels-Epic-7-Optimizer/README.md

 ![](https://i.imgur.com/tVgubaV.png)

 This panel defines the stats to filter your optimization results by.
-The left boxes represent the minimum (inclusive) and the right boxes represent the maximum (inclusive).
+The left boxes are the minimum (inclusive) and the right boxes are the maximum (inclusive).
 In this example, we're looking for a Ruele build with:
 - At least 20,000 HP
 - At least 2,400 def
 - Between 180 and 200 speed